Mario2334/my_jobs/README.md

 # my_jobs
  A Utility that scrapes job sites, identifies my skill area based on keywords I put in .
-Next stage is implementation of RAKE (Rapid Automatic Keyword Extraction) ti use nlp for extraction of topics to better match the jobs I need to apply
+Next stage is implementation of RAKE (Rapid Automatic Keyword Extraction) ti use nlp for extraction of topics to better match the jobs I need to apply .
+Also It saves the data in a mongodb database

 ## wnh job scraper
 file scrapes wnh site